The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 Step 2.
 Making Docker available without root
 ---------

-This is a **mandatory step**, without this all of OpenLane scripts will fail.
-Follow `instructions here <https://docs.docker.com/engine/install/linux-postinstall/>`_ or you can use a script below, but keep in mind that by the point you are reading this it might be outdated.

 .. warning::
     The steps below might be simply outdated, OpenLane team encourages to follow the link to the official Docker documentatation